2022 Spring Undergraduate Research Conference Symposium Winners

-In light of COVID-19, Spring 2020 conference was held virtually.
-Over 80 Engineering graduate students, faculty and staff volunteered to judge the College of Engineering poster submissions.
-The College of Engineering were involved in the judging of the posters as well as provision of financial awards and recognitions — $300 for the first place, $200 for the second place, and $100 for the third place.
+Over 100 Engineering graduate students, faculty and staff volunteered to judge the College of Engineering poster submissions.
+The College of Engineering was involved in the judging of the posters as well as the provision of financial awards and recognitions — $300 for the first place, $200 for the second place, and $100 for the third place.
 The Engineering Undergraduate Research Office (EURO) partnered with the Office of Undergraduate Research (OUR) to assess and scientifically evaluate all poster and oral research submissions.

-The volunteer judges from the College of Engineering provided feedback to the undergraduate student presenters throughout the virtual conference.
-The top posters out of the 87 presentations were selected based on the formal feedback received on content, organization, and documentation.
-In addition to the judges’ feedback, a special committee from the Engineering Undergraduate Research Office was formed to select and disperse the top 3 poster presentation awards and honorable mentions, recognizing them for their research contributions and advancing scientific knowledge.
+The volunteer judges from the College of Engineering provided feedback to the undergraduate student presenters throughout the research conference.
+The top posters and research talks were selected based on the formal feedback received on content, organization, and documentation.
+Awards were given in recognition of the undergraduates' research contributions and advancement on scientific knowledge.

 Top 3 Research Talks

 1st Place: Light Curve Inversion for Robust Shape Reconstruction of Man-Made Space Objects by Liam Robinson

 2nd Place: Probabilistic Computing for Graph Coloring Problem by Haddy Alchaer